Online Statistical Inference in Decision-Making with Matrix Context: Introduction

 In our problem, it is important to maintain both estimators to handle the two tasks of sequential decision-making and online inference.
-The methodological novelty of our proposed procedure arises from two aspects.
-First, in existing low-rank literature, a low-rank estimator is typically obtained by solving nuclear-norm penalized optimization using \emph{i.i.d.} samples \citep{candes2011tight, koltchinskii2015optimal, chen2019inference,xia2019confidence}.
-However, in our problem, the samples are adaptively collected via the decision-making agent, which requires us to seek for an iterative update of this low-rank estimation.
-In our approach, we sequentially update the low-rank factorization of $\Msgd_{i,t}$ via Stochastic Gradient Descent (SGD) to preserve its low-rankness.
-Instead of using the entire data set, SGD uses the online sample to estimate the gradient and thus is advantageous with a cheaper storage requirement.
-This is especially important in our problem as the contexts are matrices, and SGD helps to prevent the low-rank estimation from requiring extraordinarily large storage for data samples.
-While it is suitable for sequential decision-making, $\Msgd_{i,t}$ is not directly applicable for the statistical inference due to its bias.
-This motivates our new design of a doubly-debiased estimator $\Munbs_{i,t}$ by sequentially debiasing $\Msgd_{i,t}$ for online inference.
+The methodological contributions of our proposed procedure can be viewed from three aspects.
+First, in existing low-rank literature, a low-rank estimator is typically obtained by solving nuclear-norm penalized optimization using offline samples \citep{candes2011tight, koltchinskii2015optimal, chen2019inference,xia2019confidence}.
+However, the offline methods become impractical when handling large-scale matrices due to the substantial storage costs.
+For instance, storing a single $500 \times 500$ single-precision matrix requires about one megabyte, underscoring the significant storage demands in an offline setting where thousands of such matrices are necessary.
+In contrast, our proposed online estimation method exhibits distinct advantages in terms of data storage efficiency by eliminating the need for local storage of the complete dataset.
+Our online estimation procedure uses a single observation at a time and then discards it, which makes this technique particularly well-suited for high-dimensional datasets.
+In our method, we sequentially update the low-rank factorization of $\Msgd_{i,t}$ via stochastic gradient descent (SGD) to preserve its low-rankness.
+While it is suitable for sequential decision-making, $\Msgd_{i,t}$ is not directly applicable for statistical inference due to its bias.
+This motivates our new design of an unbiased estimator $\Munbs_{i,t}$ by sequentially debiasing $\Msgd_{i,t}$ for online inference.